AlexanderHarrison/cdat/readme.md

 ### Dat files
-Dat files contain four sections.
+Dat files contain six sections.

 **Please note that everything in a dat file is big endian!**